WPP-Public/Potato-ACE/src/ace/components/select/README.md

 For convenience the ES6 class is exported as `Select` and the attribute names used by the class are exported as properties of `ATTRS`.

-After the event `DOMContentLoaded` is fired on `document` an instance of Select is instantiated within each `<ace-select>` element and an ID `ace-select-<n>` is added for any instance without one, where `<n>` is a unique integer.
-Once instantiation is complete a custom event `ace-select-ready` is dispatched on `window`.
+After the event `DOMContentLoaded` is fired on `document` an instance of Select is instantiated within each `<ace-select>` element and an ID `ace-select-<n>` is given to any instance without one, where `<n>` is a unique integer.
+Once instantiation is complete the **Ready** custom event is dispatched.
 See the **Custom events** section below for more details.

 Select must have a descendant button to show the hidden list of options, so if one is not present Select will create a `<button>` to use, prepend it to itself and update its text to match that of the first option in the list.
 Select must also have a descendant list and will use the first descendant `<ul>` for this.
-This list can be empty upon instantiation and options can be dynamically added to, or removed from, it later as long as custom event `ace-select-update-options` is dispatched on the Select instance afterwards.
+This list can be empty upon instantiation and options can be dynamically added to, or removed from, it later as long as custom event `ace-select-update-options` is dispatched to the Select instance afterwards.

 If using a Select in a HTML `<form>` the attribute `ace-select-for-form` can be added to it which causes it to create a hidden `<input>` with attribute `ace-select-input`.
 The value of the selected option is stored as the value of the `<input>` in the form of a URI encoded string.
 Similarly, the selected option ID is stored as the value of the `<input>` attribute `data-ace-listbox-selected-option-id`.